AndrewWrites/Technical_Writing_Portfolio/Community Articles/Multiple Files and Tabs with Different Schemas.md

 ## Read in Multiple Excel Files, with Multiple Tabs that have Different Schemas <br><br>

-One of the best things about Alteryx is the ability to read in multiple files very easily and automatically combine them into a single dataset.
+One of the best things about Alteryx is the ability to bring in multiple files very easily and automatically combine them into a single dataset.
 This becomes a bit trickier when dealing with files that have different schemas or Excel files with multiple tabs.
 Adding both multiple Excel files, and having the schema change within each tab takes it to another level. <br><br>
 If your tabs have the same schema, the article you want to read is [here](https://community.alteryx.com/t5/Alteryx-Designer-Knowledge-Base/How-To-Import-Multiple-Excel-Sheets-or-a-Specific-Excel-Range/ta-p/398220). <br><br>
 The way to accomplish the task if the tabs have (or may have) different schemas (field names change depending on the sheet) is to use nested batch macros.
 I've attached a sample workflow built in 11.0 that demonstrates the process.